szjarek/opencode/CODE_GENERATION_PROCESS.md

 - Tool availability in the tools registry (ToolRegistry.tools)
 - LSP diagnostics for code context through LSP tools integration
 - MCP (Model Control Protocol) integration where applicable using MCP.tools()
+- Automatic subagent selection for complex tasks when configured in command definitions

 ## Tool Execution